Product sheet

 Contact our team

-Used in many industrial sectors, grooved pins ensure reliability and solidity to assemblies.
+Used in many industrial sectors, grooved pins ensure reliable and solid assemblies.

 What is a grooved pin?